sahiljuneja/Udacity-SDCND-Term-1/Term-1/P5-Vehicle-Detection/README.md

 The current configuration allowed me for quick testing on the final video as well (mostly 1.5 to 2 fps) while not sacrificing too much on the results.
 Although there are small spots where one of the cars wasn't tracked too well.

+I further restrained the windows to just the right half of the image/frame.
+This does limit my model performing well for only this specific project video, but it was immensely helpful in reducing false positives.

-The following are the sliding windows overlayed on a test image.
+The following displays the sliding windows overlayed on a test image.

 ![alt text][image3]